-When you are dealing with asbestos removal in St Neots there may be certain situations where a non-licensed company can carry out the work required.
-But, with asbestos fibres and dust able to do considerable damage and cause permanent consequences on people's health, it is better to be safe than sorry.
-There are many regulations in the asbestos industry with which a specialist St Neots asbestos removal contractor must abide by in order to safely remove and dispose of any asbestos products.
+When you're dealing with asbestos removal in St Neots there are certain occasions where a non-licensed contractor can carry out the necessary work.
+But, with asbestos fibres and dust able to do considerable damage and cause prolonged effects on people's health, it's always better to be safe than sorry.
+A competent St Neots asbestos removal contractor will be HSE trained and licensed, and will abide by all the necessary laws and guidelines to correctly and safely complete the removal from your home.

 HEALTH DANGERS FROM ASBESTOS